2024 cyberattack on Kadokawa and Niconico

-On the morning of June 8, 2024, Kadokawa's website and the Japanese video-sharing platform Niconico suffered a ransomware cyberattack by a Russian-linked hacker group called BlackSuit, who claimed responsibility for the attack.
+On the morning of June 8, 2024, Kadokawa's official website and the Japanese video-sharing platform Niconico suffered a ransomware cyberattack by a Russian-linked hacker group called BlackSuit, who claimed responsibility for the attack.

 Background

 Niconico is a Japanese video-sharing platform launched in 2006.
 Niconico's owner, Dwango, is a subsidiary of Kadokawa Corporation.
 According to Alexa Internet, the site is the 14th most visited website in Japan as of May 1, 2022.

-On June 3, 2024, Kadokawa Taiwan reported a cyberattack leaking personal and corporate information.
+On June 3, 2024, Kadokawa Taiwan reported a cyberattack that leaked personal and corporate information.

 Two days after the initial attack, Wired stated that ransomware attacks are "accelerating in 2024".

 Japan's cyber security has been criticized for lacking IT expert specialists, with about 90% of domestic companies having none according to a think tank survey.
 One day before the initial attack, Japanese prime minister Fumio Kishida ordered his minister to craft a bill boosting Japan's "active cyber defense".